Tornado Intercept Vehicle: TIV 2

 On October 21, 2019, Casey listed the TIV 2 on Craigslist for US$35,000 and it was later sold to storm chaser Ryan Shepard.
 The TIV 2 was fully restored and back on the road again in the 2021 storm season, where it made multiple close intercepts on June 10 in western North Dakota.
 It is under sponsorship of Storm of Passion and Live Storm Chasers.

+Subanator

+The Subanator (also known as SubaTIV) is a modified 2010 Subaru Outback 3.6R designed to film up-close and near tornadoes.
+Unlike the previous Tornado Intercept Vehicles which were a fully-custom design, Subanator is based on a stock vehicle and is not intended to go directly into the funnel.
+The modifications include covering the original plastic body panels with a spray-on bedliner (LINE-X), swapping the windshield and both front windows for armored polycarbonate, installing a hail-guard, and lastly having four spikes in total for added stability while filming in high winds.
+During deployment, the front and rear spikes are lowered by a third hydraulic located in-between them and once fully lowered, the spikes dig into the ground and anchor the vehicle.

+On March 6, 2023, Sean Casey announced on his Instagram page that his newly purchased Subaru would be converted into a weather chasing platform, with the goal being in less than 30 days.
+He would begin to post regular updates on the progress of the vehicle with the last one being on March 26, 2023, stating that the last layer of polycarbonate had been finished.
+While updates directly from Sean stopped, he was regularly spotted chasing in Subanator during the 2023 & 2024 tornado season by other chasers, and was speculated that Sean was involved in gathering footage for the film Twisters.
+Finally on February 13, 2025, It was confirmed that Sean Casey had sold Subanator to storm chaser Chad Crilley.

 Instrumentation

-Although primarily designed to shoot film from near or within tornadoes, the TIV's have at times been outfitted with meteorological instrumentation atop masts to complement the Doppler on Wheels (DOW) radar trucks of the Center for Severe Weather Research run by atmospheric scientist and inventor Joshua Wurman.
+Although primarily designed to shoot film from near or within tornadoes, the TIVs have at times been outfitted with meteorological instrumentation atop masts to complement the Doppler on Wheels (DOW) radar trucks of the Center for Severe Weather Research run by atmospheric scientist and inventor Joshua Wurman.